 - By referring to "glazing elements", 3.12.2.1 requires Total U-Values and SHGCs to be assessed for the combined effect of glass and frames.
-The measurement of these Total U-Values and SHGCs is specified in the guidelines of the National Fenestration Rating Council (NFRC). - Total U-Values and SHGCs, based on the NFRC assessment methods, are shown for some simple types of glazing elements in the table below.
+The measurement of these Total U-Values and SHGCs is specified in the Technical Protocols and Procedures Manual for Energy Rating of Fenestration Products by the Australian Fenestration Rating Council (AFRC). - 2.
+Total U-Values and SHGCs are shown for some simple types of glazing elements in the table below.
 (Smaller numbers indicate better glazing element performance).
 The table gives worst case assessments, which can be improved by obtaining generic or custom product assessments from suppliers, manufacturers, industry associations (including their online resources) and from competent assessors.

-WORST CASE WHOLE GLAZING ELEMENT PERFORMANCE VALUES Class description Aluminiu n framing Timber or uPVC framing Glass description Total U-Value SHGC Total U-Value SHGC Single clear 7.9 0.81 5.6 0.77 Tinted single 7.9 0.65 5.6 0.61 Clear double (3/6/3) 6.2 0.72 3.8 0.68
+WORST CASE WHOLE GLAZING ELEMENT PERFORMANCE VALUES

+Aluminium framing Timber or uPVC fr

+Glass description Total U-Value SHGC Total U-Value SHGC

+Single clear 7.9 0.81 5.6 0.77

+Tinted single 7.9 0.65 5.6 0.61

+Clear double (3/6/3) 6.2 0.72 3.8 0.68